 A player loses a PIM if his dominus is Incapacitated; the opposing player does not receive these PIMs.

-A player loses three PIMs if his dominus is Kipnapped and removed from the board by the opposing player; the opposing player does not receive these PIMs.
+A player loses three PIMs if his dominus is Kidnapped and removed from the board by the opposing player; the opposing player does not receive these PIMs.

-A rescue attempt can be made on a Kipnapped dominus using the Rescue! scenario.
+A rescue attempt can be made on a Kidnapped dominus using the Rescue! scenario.
 If this rescue attempt fails, the dominus will be ransomed back to its player.
-A player ransoms a Kipnapped dominus back to an opposing player at the cost of three PIMS from that player.
+A player ransoms a Kidnapped dominus back to an opposing player at the cost of three PIMS from that player.